 Grace Harpster joins the Ernest G. Welch School of Art and Design as an assistant professor in art history, specializing in the art of early modern Italy.
 She received her PhD from the University of California, Berkeley, and most recently held the Andrew W. Mellon Postdoctoral Fellowship at Columbia University in New York.
 Her work has also been generously supported by the Townsend Center for the Humanities, the Getty Scholar’s Program, the Fulbright Program, and the Beinecke Scholarship, among other organizations.

-Biography: Grace Harpster joins the faculty of the Ernest G. Welch School of Art & Design from New York, where she held the Mellon postdoctoral fellowship at Columbia University after completing her doctorate at UC Berkeley in 2018.
-Her research focuses on the art of early modern Italy and the Catholic missions.
+Grace Harpster‘s research explores the relationship between art and Catholicism in Southern Europe and the missionary world.
 Her first major project follows the pilgrimages of cardinal-archbishop Carlo Borromeo (1538-84), examining his interactions with sacred images to incorporate ‘practice’ into our understanding of how art and reform interrelate in the post-Tridentine era.
-In addition to other forthcoming works, she has published on how color theories affected both the conception of black African salvation in the early Jesuit missions and its representation in printed and painted media.
-Other interests include the history of restoration, early modern understandings of medium and material, and anthropological interventions into art history.
+The project seeks to expand our definitions of early modern art by investigating endemic understandings of the image and its agency.
+She has published on the impact of color theory on the conception of black African salvation in the early Jesuit missions and its representation in printed and painted media.
+In addition to other forthcoming publications, she has two new upcoming essays tackling the problem of restoration and conservation in the late sixteenth century and its relationship to religious decorum.
+Other interests include the ritual theory, new approaches to the study of portraiture, and anthropological interventions into art history.